Differences from Ethereum

 On the compiler front-end the code of the deployed contract is substituted with its hash.
 The hash is returned by the dataoffset Yul instruction or the PUSH [$] EVM legacy assembly instruction.
 The hash is then passed to the datacopy Yul instruction or the CODECOPY EVM legacy instruction, which writes the hash to the correct position of the calldata of the call to ContractDeployer.

-The calldata consists of several elements:
+The deployer calldata consists of several elements:

 Finally, the CREATE or CREATE2 instructions pass 132+N bytes to the ContractDeployer contract, which makes all the necessary changes to the state and returns the contract address or zero if there has been an error.